oddbyte/dotdotslash/README.md

 /secure/* - Only writeable by system apps with the secure group.
 Contains settings.db, /ota/ (where update.tar goes) and /prop/* fs.
 Also contains /etc/

+/secure/secbin/* - Secure Bin folder.
+Used to store essential files, such as init, zygote, etc.

 /secure/ota/* - where update.tar goes.
 Only writable by system apps with the ota group

 /secure/prop/* - automatically generated.
 This is where properties are stored.